sy77777en/video_annotation_folk/labels_markdown/cam_setup/shot_size/is_always/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A medium-full shot framing the human subject from the mid-thigh (or knee) upward.
+- A video that maintains a medium full shot throughout, consistently framing the human subject from mid-thigh (or knee) upward.

 </details>